Many thanks to Barbara Bergsten and Robin King for assistance in figuring out how to use Pages this way!

 First, open a new Pages word processing document.
 Give the new document a name and you might want to put the stitch name at the top of the new page you just created.
 I normally Bold and attempt to center stitch names over a diagram but you can't do that until you have the diagram created.

 (Undo in the Edit pulldown menu is going to be your best friend as you go through this tutorial.
-Did something wrong?
+Do something wrong?
 Use Undo!)

 Click on Table.